div-tom1506/gemini-code-helper/README.md

 View AI-generated explanations directly in the editor.

+## Troubleshooting

+401 Unauthorized (Invalid API Key)

+Ensure the API Key is correct and added in .env.

+Verify that Gemini API is enabled in Google Cloud Console.

+If issues persist, regenerate a new API key.

 ## Documentation

 **Google Gemini API Docs:** Google Gemini API

 **VS Code API Docs:** VS Code API

 ## Contributing